-Africa finds itself at the centre-stage of world politics in the 21st Century.
+Africa finds itself at the centre stage of world politics in the twenty-first century.
 To truly determine its rising influence and role in world affairs would mean unravelling the politics of imperialism, the Cold War and globalisation.

-Going beyond Euro-American perspectives, this book presents a comprehensive study of Africa and its role in global politics.
+Going beyond Euro-American perspectives, this book presents a comprehensive study of Africa and its role in world politics.

 Africa in World Affairs: